 Other Aspects of Chronic Pain

 You should also be aware that those who deal with severe chronic pain tend to have a less than favorable overall level of health.
-They tend to require more health care, and often times suffer with a disability as a result of their pain.
+They tend to require more health care, and oftentimes suffer from a disability as a result of their pain.
 Chronic pain is actually the number one cause of disability in the United States.
 Chronic Pain has become an epidemic not only in the United States but worldwide.
 The effects of living with chronic pain not only affect someone physically, it also causes some emotional concerns.
 Many individuals dealing with chronic pain have trouble sleeping, feel that they have no control over their pain leaving them with a feeling of helplessness, and many often deal with depression.

 The Cost of Chronic Pain

 What is surprising is that Chronic Pain costs the public between $500 – $600 billion each year.
 You read it right, billions!
 Chronic pain is very expensive.
 It also comes with much controversy in regards to its treatment with prescription pain killers.
 Many individuals feel that prescription painkillers or opioids should not be used for any type of chronic pain.
-The believe that they are not effective and have an increase risk for an overdose.
+They believe that they are not effective and have an increased risk for an overdose.
 Others feel that prescription painkillers have been found to be helpful.
 Regardless of your opinion, it is estimated that over 20,000 individuals, or 44 people per day, died last year as a result of prescription opioid overdoses.
 The American Chronic Pain Association offers a Pain Medication and Treatment Resource Guide which many have found helpful for reviewing treatments and prescriptions.

 If you are one of the many individuals who deal with chronic pain you know that you are always searching for things to help.
 Many individuals with chronic pain have sought out complimentary and alternative approaches.
 The most sought out alternatives are various forms of natural products including nutritional supplements, herbs, and homeopathy.
 Many others have tried deep breathing therapies, yoga or tai chi, chiropractic care, meditation, massage, and dietary changes.
 Some individuals are helped by joining or forming a support group.
 Regardless of what avenue you choose, a multi disciplinary approach seems to be the best way to manage it.